xXAI-botXx/Master-Exam/README.md

-**Urban Sound Propagation: a Benchmark for 1-Step Generative Modeling of Complex Physical Systems**<br>
+**Urban Sound Propagation: a Benchmark for 1-Step Generative Modeling of Complex Physical Systems**

 ```
 @article{spitznagel2024,
 	title={Urban Sound Propagation: a Benchmark for 1-Step Generative Modeling of Complex Physical Systems},